A prevention system: Even more than the sum of its parts

 While there are frameworks to support strengthening health care systems, there are no clear frameworks for describing, assessing and strengthening effective systems for chronic disease prevention.

 How is the project addressing the issue?

-This project aims to support the achievement of the Prevention Centre’s vision for effective, efficient and equitable systems for chronic disease prevention in Australia.
+This project aimed to support the achievement of the Prevention Centre’s vision for effective, efficient and equitable systems for chronic disease prevention in Australia.

-Through a comprehensive literature review, we are reporting on current thinking regarding key attributes of effective systems for chronic disease prevention.
-Based on these findings, a framework will be drafted to describe and assess systems.
+Through a comprehensive literature review, we reported on current thinking regarding key attributes of effective systems for chronic disease prevention.
+Based on these findings, we drafted a framework to describe and assess systems.